Busy memorial Day weekend could lead to more fights over mask policies - News Break

 Busy memorial Day weekend could lead to more fights over mask policies

+Busy memorial Day weekend could lead to more fights over mask policies.
 As the country continues to reopen, more than 37 million people are expected to travel for the Memorial Day weekend.
 Under federal law, travelers are still required to wear masks when using public transportation, including travel by commercial plane, which could potentially set up more conflicts and fights over mask policy during the busy weekend.
-CNN's Pete Muntean has the latest from Reagan National Airport in Arlington, Virginia.www.northwest50plus.com
+CNN's Pete Muntean has the latest from Reagan National Airport in Arlington, Virginia.www.kenoshanews.com